weeweefinch/Cert-Automations/README.md

-# Porkbun SSL Certificate to Cloudflare Upload Script
+# SSL Certificate to Cloudflare Upload Script

-A comprehensive bash script to easily upload and manage SSL certificates from Porkbun to Cloudflare's Web Application Firewall (WAF).
+A comprehensive bash script to easily upload and manage SSL certificates from your local device to Cloudflare's Web Application Firewall (WAF).
 This script includes prerequisite checking, input validation, and supports both new certificate uploads and updates to existing certificates.

 ## Features